Our mission

 Prof. Dr. Guido Mehlkop

-I want to explain why people break social norms, expectations, and rules or even act in (self-)damaging ways, despite the egative consequences for themselves and others.
-Why do many people worry about the climate but do nothing?
+I aim to explain why people break social norms, expectations and rules, or behave in ways that harm themselves or others, despite negative consequences.
+Why are so many people worried about the climate but fail to act?

 Professor Dr Guido Mehlkop (Sociology)